tsellam/SpecialTuples/README.md

-This is the repo the Reverse-EMM project.
+This is the repo for the Reverse-EMM project.